clive-io/ec2/README.md

 aws-setup.sh
 ------------
 Poorly updated.
-A copy of the commands that I used to set up the Amazon Linux EC2 server from scratch.
+A copy of the commands that I used to bootstrap the Amazon Linux EC2 server from scratch.

 node
 ----